It's no secret that chocolate is bad for dogs. But just how bad is it?

 Unfortunately, dogs don’t metabolize caffeine or theobromine in the way that humans can, which is why our pups are significantly more sensitive to the effects of these chemicals.

 What Does Chocolate Do to Dogs?

 Chocolate poisoning in dogs affects the heart, kidneys, and central nervous system the most.
-Symptoms typically occur between 4 and 24 hours after your dog has ingested chocolate, but they can last for 72 hours or more.
+Symptoms typically occur between 4 and 24 hours after your dog has ingested chocolate, and they can last for 72 hours or more.

 What Are the Symptoms of Chocolate Poisoning in Dogs?